smithbrady/mark-confluence-integration/docs/test.md

 ### Info Panels!

-> Info Standard Markdown block quotes are converted to Confluence Info/Warn/Note box by Mark when the following conditions are met:
+Standard Markdown block quotes are converted to Confluence Info/Warn/Note box by Mark when the following conditions are met:

 1. The BlockQuote is on the root level of the document (not nested).
 2. The first line of the BlockQuote contains one of the following patterns Info/Warn/Note.